Where to Find Philly’s Outstanding Cherry Blossoms

 Longwood Gardens

 Longwood Gardens is renowned for its year-round beauty, but spring is a particularly gorgeous time in the gardens.
-Visit the Oak and Conifer Knoll and the area by the Large Lake to see the cherry blossoms.
+Visit the Oak and Conifer Knoll and the area by the Large Lake to see the blossoms.

 Leave a Comment